cakephp/docs/en/development/dispatch-filters.rst

 This filter will send a expiration header to 1 day in the future for all responses produced by the pages controller.
 You could of course do the same in the controller, this is just an example of what could be done with filters.
-For instance, instead of altering the response you could cache it using :php:class:`Cake\\Cache\\Cache` and serve the response from the ``beforeDispatch`` callback.
+For instance, instead of altering the response, you could cache it using :php:class:`Cake\\Cache\\Cache` and serve the response from the ``beforeDispatch`` callback.

 While powerful, dispatcher filters have the potential to make your application more difficult to maintain.
-Filters are an extremely powerful tool when used wisely, adding response handlers for each URL in your app is not a good use for them.
-Keep in mind that not everything needs to be a filter, `Controllers` and `Components` are usually a more accurate choice for adding any request handling code to your app.
+Filters are an extremely powerful tool when used wisely and adding response handlers for each URL in your app is not a good use for them.
+Keep in mind that not everything needs to be a filter; `Controllers` and `Components` are usually a more accurate choice for adding any request handling code to your app.